taey16/pandas_exam/backup/README.md

 ## Install
 ```
-python, pytorch, sklearn, tensorboard, etc., should be installed in advance.
+python, pytorch, sklearn, tensorboard, pandas, numpy, etc., should be installed in advance.
 ```

 ## Dataset